Strategies to Invigorate Resiliency in the Workplace

 Resilience means the ability to cope with the good and bad times with a persons capability to overcome challenges.
 Resiliency in the workplace can be learned, practiced and cultivated.
+Organisations can take a lead and initiate an effort to develop their people to be resilient by training.
 The word resiliens’ or resilire is comes from the (17th Century) Latin verb and it means is ‘to rebound or recoil’.

 Some people seem to have the trait to recover well from unfortunate events in their life while some people seem to break down at such events.
 This does not mean that they cannot develop resilience.